DC Metro Area Internship Opportunities

-- Respond to researcher inquiries, by doing a cursory search within certain records.
+- Respond to researcher inquiries, by doing a cursory search within a set of certain records.

 - Spend some time in the consultation room working with researchers.

-- Digitization interns will scan original records, which includes textual, photographs, maps, or oversized drawings.
+- Digitization interns will scan original records, which includes textual records, photographs, maps, or oversized drawings.

 - Create associated metadata for upload into NARA's online catalog.

-- Prepare records for digitization that may require sleeving torn documents, removing staples, and rearranging records.
+- Prepare records for digitization through holdings maintenance actions such as sleeving torn documents, removing staples, and rearranging records.

 - Complete audits of scanned images.

 Electronic Records Accessioning Interns

 - Electronic Records Accessioning interns will assist with troubleshooting, maintenance and possible upgrades of business critical systems, such as the Electronic Records Archives (ERA).

 - Utilize programming and coding knowledge to apply recommendations for improvements, upgrades and to streamline workflow processes.